garenpham/tiktok-typescript/README.md

-# Welcome to Tiktok Clone with Nextjs, Typescript, and login functionality with latest Google Indentity Services
+## Welcome to Tiktok Clone with Nextjs, Typescript, and login functionality with latest Google Indentity Services

+### Summary:

+I had learnt typescript during the development of the project.
+TypeScript is the superset of JavaScript that enables static/strong typing which maintains the naming consistency across the codebase to avoid errors on runtime.
+I employed Next.js as a monolithic application that comprises the client and web server in itself.
+It makes API calls to the sanity.io database to upload and retrieve users data.
+Users also have the capability to like and comment on the posts, as well as search by keywords or tags, and select a user to view the videos that have been uploaded by them.

+#### Other notes:

 "Discontinuing Google Sign-In JavaScript Platform Library for web" https://developers.googleblog.com/2021/08/gsi-jsweb-deprecation.html